-•Have your power tool serviced by a qualified repair person using only identical replacement parts.
-This will ensure that the safety of the power tool is maintained.
+- •Have your power tool serviced by a qualified repair person using only identical replacement parts.
+This will ensure that the safety of the power tool is maintained. - Never service damaged battery packs.
+Service of battery packs should only be performed by the manufacturer or authorized service providers.

-SPECIFIC SAFETY RULES
+SPECIFIC SAFETY RULES FOR RATCHETS